DPDK/dpdk/doc/guides/sample_app_ug/hello_world.rst

 Hello World Sample Application
 ==============================

-The Hello World sample application is an example of the simplest Intel® DPDK application that can be written.
+The Hello World sample application is an example of the simplest DPDK application that can be written.
 The application simply prints an "helloworld" message on every enabled lcore.

 Compiling the Application